imaspork/crypto-trader/README.md

 This app will utilize:

 -   React.JS
--   Framer-motion
+-   Framer-motion (animations)
 -   Chakra UI and some custom CSS files for the front end.
+(Styling)
--   Express.js
+-   Express.js (back end)
--   MongoDB
+-   MongoDB (data storing in the cloud)
--   Cryptocurrency API
+-   Cryptocurrency API (data fetching)
+-   Lowdb (local database)

 I intend to deploy this app to a live website.